Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If we are honest with ourselves, most of us will have to admit that we live out our lives in an ocean of fear."
+> "The most creative act you will ever undertake is the act of creating yourself."
-> — **Jon Kabat-Zinn**
+> — **Deepak Chopra**

 ---